Nine ways to improve your university course pages

 1. Shine a light on what makes you different

 It’s still surprisingly common to see unis falling back on dry descriptions of their subjects that do little to sell what sets them apart.
-So do your very best to not fall into that trap with yours.
+So do your level best to not fall into that trap with yours.

 • Highlight the benefits students can expect from your teaching